Mayor: Naples foresees “huge earthquake of joy”

 “The passion for football in Naples is one of the greatest passions in the world,” Manfredi said.

-It’s so big that Neapolitans have put aside their conjectures about celebrating — even mentioning — the word “scudetto” before it comes to fruition.
+It’s so big that Neapolitans have put aside their conjectures regarding celebrating — even mentioning — the word “scudetto” before it comes to fruition.
 They’ve decorated the city with posters, banners, flags and images featuring Napoli players — all with the blue color of the club.

-The title could also be a balm on Naples, a city plagued by problems of insecurity and garbage collection, seen as the poor sister of Milan and Turin, the traditional soccer capitals in the north.
+The title might also be a balm on Naples, a city plagued by problems of insecurity and garbage collection, seen as the poor sister of Milan and Turin, the traditional soccer capitals in the north.

 “If we achieve this, we are going to be etched on the walls of Naples forever,” said Napoli coach Luciano Spalleti, careful not to utter the word “scudetto.”